 The main question here was, "Do users understand the impact of bills on their credit health?"

-Insights from user interviews
+Insights from the user interviews

 The interviews spanned over a week and getting to talk to the users was significant.
 The key insights they revealed were: